ship-nix/ihp-tailwind-bootstrapper/README.md

 ## Install

-From the root of your ihp project, pull the repository and delete the `.git` folder in the tailwind folder with this one-lines
+From the root of your ihp project, pull the repository and delete the `.git` folder in the tailwind folder with this one-liner:

 ```sh
 git clone https://github.com/ship-nix/ihp-tailwind-bootstrapper.git tailwind && rm -rf tailwind/.git